rasmaormane/testing/content/user-guide/examples/index.md

     caption: 'Image credit: [**Unsplash**](https://unsplash.com)'
 ---

 Bellow, we have compiled a list of relevant examples and linked their corresponding jupyther notebooks with detailed comentary.
+All the available tools can be used on their own or in conjunction with other modules.
+For additional information regarding individual packages, refer to the signposted sources throughout the website.

 ## 📦 Punpy as a Standalone Package

 ### 🗸 General Use Cases

-Some general use cases can be found [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/punpy_standalone_example_overview.ipynb).
+An example showcasing the capabilitites of the [punpy]({{< relref "/tools/punpy" >}}) package can be found [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/punpy_standalone_example_overview.ipynb).

+This jupyther notebook covers the following concepts:

+  1. **Calibration** of L0 data to L1
+  2. Propagation of various types of uncertainties:
+    - **uncorrelated** (random) uncertainties
+    - **fully correlated** (systematic) uncertainties
+    - uncertainties associated with **structured errors**
+  3. **Correlation** along one, two, or more dimensions of a variable
+  4. **Multidimensional** input quantities, where a certain correlation structure is known along one dimension, while the other dimensions are random or systematic.

-### 🗸 Validation Examples
+### 🗸 Punpy vs. NIST

 We also have compiled some validation examples [here](https://colab.research.google.com/github/comet-toolkit/comet_training/blob/main/NIST_example.ipynb), where the [punpy]({{< relref "/tools/punpy" >}}) results are compared against the NIST uncertainty machine.

+Here, we have replicated the following **examples** available on the NIST uncertainty machine [user manual](https://uncertainty.nist.gov/NISTUncertaintyMachine-UserManual.pdf).

+  1. End-gauge calibration
+  2. Dynamic Viscosity
+  3. Resistance
+  4. Stefan-Boltzmann Constant
+  5. Voltage Reflection Coefficient

+All the obtained results are fully consistent with the results of the NIST uncertainty machine.

 ## 📋 Digital Effects Tables